 - Spend time outdoors.
 With our busy schedules, and varying weather and allergies, it can be hard to spend time outdoors.
 But with everything taken into consideration, try to find time to spend outdoors, and notice nature and it’s beauty.
 There is so much of it.

 - Give as much as you can.
-You’ll find gift giving to those close to you or to those not as close to you like a charitable gift, feels really good.
+You’ll find gift-giving to those close to you or to those not as close to you like a charitable gift, feels really good.

 How to Build Happiness After Loss

 - Allow yourself time to grieve your loss.
-Accepting a loss take a long time, and it’s different for everyone.
+Accepting a loss takes a long time, and it’s different for everyone.
 You will feel every bit of it too.
 So take your time because you can’t rush through it.
 You can only walk through it, slowly and steadily.

 - Define your goals.
 Whether the goals deal with your career, family, exercise and health – define your goals and write down what you think are the steps to get you to accomplish those goals.

 - Plan out your goals.
 Make a timeline, and live accordingly.
 Try to figure out for each of your goals how long it will take you to accomplish each of them, and what are the necessary steps needed to succeed.